-- a letter G cut from construction paper (see pattern: G is for Goat pattern – crystal and company)
+- a letter G cut from construction paper ( all templates for this letter are here)

 - nose, beard, horns, ear, hooves — easy to make yourself, but if you’d like a pattern, use the one above (with the exception of the ear — just make a long wide tear drop)